1950s

 June 14 President Eisenhower signs order adding words 'under God' to the Pledge

 June 15 Great Britain's 2 biggest steel factory nationalized.
 Great Britain, once the greatest power in the world, is on her way to becoming a socialist country.
-Now it seems that it may soon become a Muslim country.
+Now it seems that it may soon become a Muslim country due to demographics and many other factors.

 June 27 CIA supports rebels that overthrow elected government of Guatemala